-Nevada’s “parental responsibility” law subjects parents to “vicarious liability” of up to $10,000 for damage or injuries inflicted by the willful misconduct of their children.
+Nevada’s parental responsibility law subjects parents to “vicarious liability” of up to $10,000 for damage or injuries inflicted by the willful misconduct of their children.
 This applies regardless of whether the parent acted irresponsibly.

-But parents who are negligent in the supervision and control of their children may face additional liability over and above the $10,000 damage cap.
+However, parents who are negligent in the supervision and control of their children may face additional liability over and above the $10,000 damage cap.
 These parents could also face criminal prosecution under Nevada’s child endangerment or neglect laws.

 For instance, a parent may face very high liability for letting a child without proper training use a dangerous object such as a car or a firearm.

 Example: Jennifer’s 10-year-old son, Kevin, breaks into her safe and removes her gun.
 He then takes the firearm to a friend’s house to show it to him, but it accidentally goes off and injures his friend.
 Under Nevada law, Kevin’s friend can recover up to $10,000 in compensatory damages from Jennifer, even though she did nothing wrong.1

 To help you better understand Nevada’s civil laws on parental responsibility for children’s misdeeds, our Nevada personal injury lawyers discuss, below:

 - 1. Nevada’s parental responsibility law — NRS 41.470

 - 2. Nevada’s legal definition of “willful” misconduct

 - 3. The meaning of “joint and several” parental liability